getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/configuration-options.md

 sidebar_order: 2
 ---

-Sentry has many configuration options to help enhance your experience using Sentry.
+Sentry has various configuration options to help enhance the SDK functionality.
 The options can help provide additional data needed to debug issues even faster or help control what is sent to Sentry by filtering.
 For more information, see [Configuration](https://docs.sentry.io/error-reporting/configuration/?platform=python).

 ## Releases